-We are committed to collaborating with other departments, such as the Pratt School of Engineering, the Department of Mathematics, and the Department of Psychology & Neuroscience, to cross-list courses that are relevant to the study of finance.
+We are committed to collaborating with other units, such as the Pratt School of Engineering, to cross-list courses that are relevant to the study of finance.

 Duke in New York: Financial Markets and Institutions

-This is a liberal arts-based one-semester program in New York City for Duke undergraduates interested in gaining a deeper understanding of the financial services industry.
+This is a liberal arts-based, one-semester program in New York City for Duke undergraduates interested in gaining a deeper understanding of the financial services industry.
 The most up-to-date information is on the GEO's Duke in New York program page.
 Watch the video made by a program alum.

 Duke in London: Finance

 This is a six-week, two-course program in London, England for Duke students interested in gaining a deeper understanding of the financial services industry and global financial markets.
 London is an ideal setting in which to study these topics, given the city’s role as a center for financial transactions throughout Europe, as well as links to the United States, Asia, and emerging markets.
 The location likewise offers students a variety of opportunities to interact with Duke alumni living and working in London.
-The most up-to-date information is on the GEO's Duke in London program page.
+For more information, inquire with the Global Education Office.